 At Blanche Nevile, the children have free access to painting and creative modelling activities every day.
 They undertake projects to learn new skills, such as college, marbling paper or mixing colours, but also have the chance to create their own drawings and models too.

-The children take part in a music program called A Musical Journey, where they use a selection of percussion instruments to explore loud, quiet, fast and slow sounds and practice creating and copying simple rhythms.
+The children take part in weekly music sessions which are led by a professional Deaf musician, where they use a selection of percussion instruments to explore loud, quiet, fast and slow sounds and practice creating and copying simple rhythms.
+We also sing nursery rhymes throughout the day with props to support their understanding of the songs.

 Please see our Early Years Foundation Stage Policy below: